 1-10 Basic concepts

-The study of histological sections is always challenging.
-As the sections are very thin slices of fragments of tissues or organs, we observe in (almost) two dimensions structures that originally have three dimensions.
+The study of histological sections with a light microscope is always challenging.
+As they are very thin we observe in (almost) two dimensions structures that were previously three-dimensional.

-This means that they need to be analyzed taking into account that:
+They need to be studied taking into account that:

-1- each section is only a small sample of an object that is many times larger.
+1- each section is a small sample of an object many times larger.

-2- the section does not reveal what cells of the original fragment were present before and behind this particular section.
+2- the section does not reveal the parts of cells and of other structures that were present in front and behind this particular section.

-3- the section does not always reveal the way and angle at which an object was sectioned.
+3- the section does not always reveal the angle at which a structure or organ was sectioned.

-For these reasons, sections must always be examined very carefully under a microscope to try to correctly interpret the structures and know the real organization of these structures.
+For these reasons, they must always be examined very carefully to correctly interpret their components and their organization.

-Observe carefully the image at your right.
-Is it allright?
+Observe the image.
+Is it all right?
 Check the tip and the base of the fork.

 Desktops and notebooks: Place the cursor over the figure to access another image.